 Counseling

-My main areas of clinical focus include:
+My clinical focuses include:

 • Trauma